There is a rise in the number of insurance companies providing medical travel insurance

 Some insurance policies may not claim co-payments or repay patients for selecting cheaper medical facilities.
 The Montana firm EBMS, stated that some overseas healthcare insurance policies besides paying all healthcare costs will also cover air tickets, accommodation and other charges of the tour for the patient and an attendant.

-However, both supporters and critics admit that providing coverage could result in the expansion of healthcare travel.
+will seek out medical treatment abroad in 2014.
+Supporters and critics admit that providing coverage could result in further expansion of healthcare travel.

 Countries like India, Thailand, Singapore, Costa Rica and Korea provide medical treatment at a lower cost as compared to healthcare facilities in U.S. The recently created Medical Tourism Association of West Palm Beach Fla reports that a heart-bypass surgery in U.S. will cost $130,000; whilst a similar procedure will cost about $34,000 in Korea and about $6,650 in India.
 A hysterectomy in the U.S. cost $20,000 whereas the same treatment will cost around $4,000 in Costa Rica combined with a tour to Costa Rica.

 Aube of CIGNA agrees that the main interest definitely lies in the monetary savings.
-She observes that many big employers are thinking of providing overseas healthcare insurance, however, so far they have not made a decision.
-She further adds that they are also encouraged by the possibility to present more options to the customers.
+She observes that many big employers are thinking of providing overseas healthcare insurance.
+However, so far they have not made a decision.
+She further adds that they are also encouraged by the possibility to present more options to their customers.

 Some insurers and physicians are cautious of lower cost luxury